vicento-cares/Employee-Management-System/README.md

 ## About Employee Management System

-Employee Management System is web application for managing employee information.
+A web application for managing employee information.

 Features:
 - time in and out